rakeshakkineni/P3_Behavioral_Cloning/writeup_report.md

 All the images were normalized and cropped before training or validation.
 Model was trained for 3 epochs and adam optimizer was used.
 #### 4. Results
 - The file ([Command_Prompt_Output.txt](Command_Prompt_Output.txt)) shows the command line output of the training process.
 Validation Loss was 0.0372 on the final epoch.
-- I checked for 3 laps and vehicle did not cross the road boundary.
+- I checked for 3 laps and vehicle did not cross the road boundaries.
 While running the simulator in autonomous mode , images from the vehicle were captured.
 Using video.py these images were converted to ([video](3Laps_Video.mp4))
 - Another video was captured using on screen video capture software , since the file size was too huge this video was limited to 1 lap.
 This video can found in the repository ([here](1Lap_Screen_Recording.mp4))